Legendary Peruvian Comedians Miguel Barraza and Pablo Villanueva: The Champions of Absurd Humor

 “Don’t go”, the movie

-‘Melcochita’ and Miguelito play two dreamy cousins who fantasize about the idea of being millionaires, but when they wake up they face the bitter reality of poverty.
+‘Melcochita’ and Miguelito play two dreamy cousins who fantasize regarding the idea of being millionaires, but when they wake up they face the bitter reality of poverty.
 To try to achieve wealth, they will look for money through various jobs that will lead them to comical, crazy and ingenious situations.
 The film will be released nationwide on November 23.
 Both comedians assure that it is a family film, without vulgar language or vulgarity.

 1700427862